6.3 Borrowing and References

 6.3.2 Borrowing Rules

-1. At any given time, you can have either one mutable reference or any number of immutable references.
+1. You can have either one mutable reference or any number of immutable references at the same time.

 Single Mutable Reference